fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 When you’re looking at commercial grinders, you’re talking about thousands of dollars.
 They are built to handle large volumes of beans for an extended period of time.
 They are fast and built to last many years of heavy use.

 Some grinders are dedicated to a specific type of coffee.
 Mainly, this is the case for espresso and Turkish coffee.
-Both of these methods are very particular about the grind size.
+Both of these methods are very particular about the size of grind .
 If you exclusively brew one of these methods, you’ll be best served by a machine specifically designed for that purpose.

 Like any piece of equipment, a coffee grinder should be cleaned regularly.
 Bits of coffee dust and oils can build up and give even the best burr grinder a shorter life span.
 Because coffee oils can go rancid, you’ll want to give a thorough cleaning at least every two or three months.